-the Talent and Lender’s maximum liability under or in connection with this Agreement shall not exceed [INSERT] in the aggregate;
+the Talent and Lender’s maximum liability under or in connection with this Agreement shall not exceed [INSERT] in the aggregate; and

-[the Company’s maximum liability under or in connection with this Agreement shall not exceed [INSERT]in the aggregate..
+[the Company’s maximum liability under or in connection with this Agreement shall not exceed [INSERT]in the aggregate.

 exclusivity

-Nothing in this Agreement shall prevent or restrict the Talent from rendering his or her professional services outside of this Agreement save as expressly set out herein.
+Nothing in this Agreement shall prevent or restrict the Talent from rendering their professional services outside of this Agreement save as expressly set out herein.

-[Subject to Clause 15.1, during the Usage Period [and for a period of [x] months thereafter, the Lender shall procure that the Talent shall not appear on camera, provide voiceovers, perform any [paid] endorsement, authorise the use of his or her voice or image, nor accept any other engagement or any endorsement in connection with any Competitor, without the prior written consent of the Company.]
+[Subject to Clause 15.1, during the Usage Period [and for a period of [x] months thereafter, the Lender shall procure that the Talent shall not appear on camera, provide voiceovers, perform any [paid] endorsement, authorise the use of their voice or image, nor accept any other engagement or any endorsement in connection with any Competitor, without the prior written consent of the Company.]

 EITHER